poseidon/matchbox/examples/README.md

 # Examples

-Examples contains Config Service data directories showcasing different network-bootable baremetal clusters.
-These examples work with the libvirt VMs created by `scripts/libvirt` and the [Libvirt Guide](../Documentation/virtual-hardware.md).
+These examples show the declarative configurations needed to network boot libvirt VMs into CoreOS clusters (Kubernetes, etcd) using the Config service (`bootcfg`).

 | Name       | Description |  Docs          |
 |------------|-------------|----------------|